sphinx-gallery/sphinx-gallery/doc/advanced.rst

    each iteration.
 The default file format is ``.'png'``.
 For example:
    ``'home/user/Documents/module/auto_examples/images/sphx_glr_plot_mymodule_001.png'``.
-   The scraper is responsible for replacing the `.png` extension with a supported image extension for it to then be picked up by Sphinx-Gallery.
+   The scraper is responsible for replacing the `.png` extension with a supported image extension (see above) for it to then be picked up by Sphinx-Gallery.

 3. ``gallery_conf`` - dictionary containing the configuration of Sphinx-Gallery,
    set under ``sphinx_gallery_conf`` in ``doc/conf.py`` (:ref:`configuration`).